elixir-lang/elixir-lang.github.com/getting-started/mix-otp/task-and-gen-tcp.markdown

     Supervisor.start_link(children, opts)
   end
 ```

+As usual, we've passed a two-element tuple as a child specification, which in turn will invoke `Task.start_link/1`.

 With this change, we are saying that we want to run `KVServer.accept(4040)` as a task.
 We are hardcoding the port for now but this could be changed in a few ways, for example, by reading the port out of the system environment when starting the application: